Simon Shaw-Miller: Curating

 Shaw-Miller has been active as a curator and was involved in the programming of music in the gallery at Tate, St Ives, between 2004 and 2007.
 He has curated exhibitions at the Crawford Arts Centre, St Andrews; Pallant House Gallery, Chichester and the Royal College of Art, London.
 He was also an advisor to the major exhibition The Art of Music at the San Diego Museum of Art, which ran from 26 September 2015 through to 8 February 2016, before moving to the Museo del Palacio de Bellas Artes in Mexico City, from 10 March – 5 June 2016.
 From January to May 2018 he curated, with Charlotte de Mille, the exhibition 'Out of Time' at King's Place in London, relating self-portraiture according to four themes emanating from the Spring music programme of 'Time Unwrapped': memory, suspension and reflection, alternative time, and movement.
 The exhibited works came from Piano Nobile's Ruth Borchard Collection of British self-portraiture in the 20th and 21st centuries.
 He has laterly been involved in the major exhibition, 'Fabienne Verdier: Vortex', at Waddington Custot Gallery in London, writing on music and art interactions in Verdier's recent paintings.
+More recently he has written on the fugal paintings of Kandinsky for the Musée de la Musique, Philharmonie de Paris and the Centre Pompidou’s exhibition ‘Kandinsky: La musique des couleurs’ which ran from October 15, 2025 to February 1, 2026.